 • Volunteer involvement mutually benefits both the volunteer and the organization.
-It increases the capacity of organizations to accomplish their goals, and provides volunteers with opportunities to develop and contribute.
+It increases the capacity of organizations to accomplish their goals, and provides volunteers it increases the capacity of organizations to accomplish their goals, and provides volunteers with opportunities to develop and contribute.